 - Click Save from the top of the map viewer to save the labels to the map.

-- To remove or change the labels, click the arrow to the right of the layer name and click Manage Labels.
+- To remove or change the labels, click More Options , click Manage Labels, apply the change, and click OK.